Techtonica/curriculum/javascript/event-recommender/event-recommender-part3-ui.md

 1. **Show, Add, and Delete events**: Add these 3 functions in a similar way to how you coded these functions for User.

-1. **Search by date, Search by category, and Save event for user**: Using what you learned so far, figure out how to add the final three functions to the app
+1. **Search by date, Search by category, and Save event for user**: Using what you learned so far, figure out how to add the final three features to the app.

 #### Next Steps
 1. Add some CSS to spice up your page.